marisolpalmero/GREEN-bof/WGCreationProposal_OLD.md

 - Propose and ratify an architectural framework for energy and sustainability reporting (Q1 2025).

-- Draft and publish YANG models for operational energy efficiency and lifecycle assessment reporting (Q2 2025).
+- Draft and publish YANG models for operational energy efficiency and lifecycle assessment metrics (Q2 2025).

 - Demonstrate initial implementations and use cases of the YANG models in network devices (Q4 2025).